NikhilKattaguri/Retail_Sales_Analysis-MySQL-BTC/README.md

 Analyzed product, segment, and category performance:

-- Top 3 products by revenue
+- Top 3 products by total revenue
 - Total quantity, revenue, and discount by segment
-- Top-selling product within each segment
+- Top-selling product for each segment
 - Total quantity, revenue, and discount by category
-- Top-selling product within each category
+- Top-selling product for each category
-- Revenue percentage split by product within each segment
+- Revenue percentage split by product for each segment
-- Revenue percentage split by segment within each category
+- Revenue percentage split by segment for each category
 - Revenue percentage split by category
 - Transaction penetration for each product
-- Most common combination of three products purchased in a transaction
+- Most common combination of three products in a single transaction

 Advanced SQL concepts used: